top of page

 • Bimbo Graduation - When we hired 'Bruce & George' a musical duo from Vail, and had six BBQ grills and seven kegs set up in the backyard.
 A massive rainstorm drove everyone indoors, the power went out through the entire house except where the band had plugged in, and we continued dancing in the dark, covered in mud.

-• Une Paille Bleue Pour Boire - When packaging on a random bag of straws printed in French, translated to: A Blue Straw for Drinking, we immediately decided we must have a "Blue Straw for Drinking" party.
+• Une Paille Bleue Pour Boire - When packaging on a random bag of straws printed in French, translated to: A Blue Straw for Drinking, and we immediately decided to have a "Blue Straw for Drinking" party.
 There were fancy blue drinks, blue jello shots, blue food-colored cupcakes, and a blue lightbulb on the porch.
-(Many weeks later, blue straws were still floating in gutters, stuck in shrubs, and lying in the road all over the Hill - and we knew we'd thrown a great party.)
+(Many weeks later, blue straws were still floating in gutters, stuck in shrubs, and lying in the road all over the Hill - remnants of a great party.)

 Icy blue drink with a blue straw